 our mission

 Catch is a literary magazine funded by Knox College and run by an entirely student-led collective.
-We solely publish undergraduate work, including fiction, poetry, creative and analytical nonfiction, drama, journalism, music, and art.
+In our bi-annual publications, we solely publish undergraduate work, including fiction, poetry, creative nonfiction, drama, music, and art.
 Our mission is to publish engaging and diverse art from our peers and build a literary community alongside our contemporaries where we can share our work freely and with celebration.

 our staff